dazlious/MappedJS/docs/src/plugin.md

 <a name="View+offsetToCenter"></a>

 ### view.offsetToCenter
-Returns the current equalized viewport
+Returns the current distorted viewport

 **Kind**: instance property of <code>[View](#View)</code>
 <a name="View+visibleTiles"></a>